sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

 [^1056]: " Instead of “bandhābhāvaḥ” the Vivaraṇakāra has “bandhasyābhāvaḥ”."

 ...mokṣaḥ[^1056]” (having the absence of bondage which is the cause of pain is liberation), i.e., one should not look upon liberation as different from the absence of bondage.
 And then it follows that liberation is permanent[^1058].

-[^1056]: " Instead of “bandhābhāvaḥ” the Vivaraṇakāra has “bandhasyābhāvaḥ”."

 [^1058]: " Bondage is the cause of pain and once that is removed by correct vision liberation results.
 Thus it is a permanent state requiring correct insight."